Israa-Idris/HR-Attrition-Tableau-Dashboard-Analysis/README.md

 This repository contains project is focused on analyzing HR employee attrition data to cover patterns and trends in employee turnover.
 The analysis was performed using SQL for data cleaning and preparation, followed by creating visualizations using Tableau to present the insights.

 ## Tableau Visualization
+You can explore the interactive dashboard on [Tableau Public](https://public.tableau.com/app/profile/israa.idris/viz/HRAnalyticsDashboard_17285054545820/Dashboard2), where you can use filters and dive deeper into the visuals.

 Below is the HR Attrition Dashboard visualized using Tableau: